 6. Sandosenang Sapatos

 What’s it about: Based on Dr. Luis Gatmaian’s book of the same name, ‘Sandosenang Sapatos’ is a story of a father’s love for his disabled daughter.
 Directed by Tuxqs Rutaquio, the musical was first staged at the CCP in July 2013 and was again restaged for a limited run in August 2014.
 The musical starred May Bayot, Trixie Esteban, Hazel Maranan, Jonathan Tadioan, Regina De Vera, Marco Viaña, Remus Villanueva, Jovanni Cadag, Ralph Mateo, Doray Dayao, Raquel Pareño, JV Ibesate, Antonette Go, Lhorvie Nuevo, and Aldo Vencilao.

-Featured Performers: Trixie Esteban, May Bayot, Regina De Vera, Jonathan Tadioan, Raquel Pareño, Hazel Maranan, Tanghalang Pilipino Actors Company, RJ Alfalfa, TJ Ramos, Jed Balsamo, Bunny Cadag, Aldo Vencilao
+Featured Performers: Trixie Esteban, May Bayot, Regina De Vera, Jonathan Tadioan, Raquel Pareño, Hazel Maranan, Doray Dayao, Tanghalang Pilipino Actors Company, RJ Alfafara, TJ Ramos, Jed Balsamo, Bunny Cadag, Aldo Vencilao

 Update, 07/05/19: Corrections were made to the cast and creative team of Sandosenang Sapatos.